falixchong/cp4i-praticum-event-stream/FWDMSG.md

 ![ACE Toolkit App Forward MQ Message Step 32](images/2022-07-11_09-58-35.png)

+33. Select the *MQ Output* Node to get the node in focus and navigate to the *Basic* properties and enter the name of the queue, in this case *CP4I.DEMO.REQUEST.Q*.

 ![ACE Toolkit App Forward MQ Message Step 33](images/2022-07-11_10-00-55.png)

+34. With the *MQ Output* Node still selected go the *MQ Connection* section and since we are using the same queue manager enter the same information as before.
+Note the queues could be in different queue managers if needed.

 ![ACE Toolkit App Forward MQ Message Step 34](images/2022-07-11_10-02-44.png)